rogership/rogership.github.com/_posts/2024-10-20-jupyter-output-muptiple-lines.md

     #add the line
     c.InteractiveShell.ast_node_interactivity = "all"

-You need to restar the Jupyer Kernel server
+You need to restar the Jupyer Kernel server, do it by closing all Jupyter instances and opening again or

 Make sure that your ipython is running the right profile